A MAGA Congressional Candidate Said He Had Millions of Masks to Sell. Did He?

 Hyde’s Tweet was met with scorn: “Trump fans tend to turn out to be lying grifters,” one user replied.
 “This idiot is just another lowlife trying to scam people.”
 A few news sites splashed cold water on Hyde’s claim.
 One was TPM, in which editor Josh Marshall wrote of the “Trump mega fan”: “[I]t appears that Hyde does not have ten or twenty million masks and likely has no masks.”

-But at least one entity is interested in buying masks from Hyde: The United States government, which contacted Hyde shortly after his Tweet to inquire about buying 20 million masks.
+But at least one entity is interested in buying masks through Hyde: The United States government, which contacted Hyde shortly after his Tweet to inquire about buying 20 million masks.

 On Friday, an official representing the Department of Health and Human Services reached out to Hyde through his lobbying website, according to emails shared with Washingtonian and confirmed by an HHS spokesperson.
 “We would like to discuss the 20M KN-95 masks you posted on Twitter.
 Is there a number we can reach you at?” wrote the official, Jonathan Hayes, a senior advisor in the Office of Preparedness and Response.
 That name will likely stick out to followers of the White House’s immigration policy: Hayes spent the past year as interim director of the Office of Refugee Resettlement, before being replaced three weeks ago in mid-March and transferred to the Preparedness office.